 where c is the speed of light.
 When the RX chirp and TX chirp overlap, a frequency mixer combines the received signal with the transmitted signal to produce two signals with sum frequency and difference frequency.
 Then, the mixer signal is forwarded to the low-pass filter to generates difference frequency between the receive and transmit signals.
 Low-pass filter will remove the high-frequency signal.
-The TX-signal and RX-signal are reflected from an object with round-trip time τ .
+The TX-signal and RX-signal are reflected from an object with round-trip time $\tau$ .
 Through the design of radar, an intermediate frequency (IF) signal with a new frequency f is formed by a "mixer" combining the RX and TX signals.
 IF signal is only valid in the time interval when the RX chirp and the TX chirp overlap, the frequency versus time of the IF signal is a straight line.
-The round-trip time τ is typically a small fraction of the duration of the transmitted signal f_c .
-The beat signal spectrum is a ' $\sin(x)/x$ ' or ' \sin ' function which center beat frequency is f_b , and spectral width is $1/(T_c-\tau)$, equal to the reciprocal of the period in which the received and transmitted signals overlap in time.
-For $\tau \ll T_c$, the target spectral width is approximately $1/T_c$.
+The round-trip time $\tau$ is typically a small fraction of the duration of the transmitted signal $T_c$ .
+The beat signal spectrum is a 'sin(x)/x' or 'sinc' function which center beat frequency is $f_b$ , and spectral width is $1/(T_c - \tau)$ , equal to the reciprocal of the period in which the received and transmitted signals overlap in time.
+For $\tau \ll T_c$ , the target spectral width is approximately $1/T_c$ .
 Thus, the non-overlapping segment of the TX chirp is usually negligible.
-A where S is frequency slope and any object movement is negligible.
-Hence, by measuring the beat signal spectrum, the target range d can be calculated by (4)

-Fourier transform converts a time domain signal into a frequency domain, so a single tone in the time domain produces a single tone in the frequency domain.
-In the case of quasi-stationary or a simple stationary scene, a signal object in front of the radar produces an IF signal with a constant beat frequency f_b derived as (3):
+A Fourier transform converts a time domain signal into a frequency domain, so a single tone in the time domain produces a single tone in the frequency domain.
+In the case of quasi-stationary or a simple stationary scene, a signal object in front of the radar produces an IF signal with a constant beat frequency $f_b$ derived as (3):